Stescyu/100-days-of-code/log.md

 ### Day 5: May 15, 2017

 **Today's Progress**: Completed most parts of this first project, need to link twitter button to copy quote for last step.
 Currently having trouble with that because the quote always return [object Object] when changed the .attr().
 Will have to ask for help for this part.
-Time to move onto next project (Local Weather App), signed up for the API
+Time to move onto next project (Local Weather App), signed up for the API, got the API key, and next is to implement the geolocation to the API endpoint. https://openweathermap.org/ used for weather API.

 **Thoughts:** Still need to get a better concept and understanding on AJAX to resolve the twitter.

+**Link(s) to work:**

+### Day 6: May 16, 2017

+**Today's Progress**: Finished every basic criteria on Local Weather API app, linked the endpoint with the coordinates based off of navigator.geolocation, general look for the page, a little simple.
+Will try to add more data information in it as well as showing the time and date of the local viewer.

+**Thoughts:** Need to work on my planning phases a little more efficient, going back and forth between documentations and research really slows down the project.
+Do more readings and practices especially on PROMISES.

 **Link(s) to work:**